libertypi/mtsearch/README.md

 ## Description

 MTSearch is a powerful utility for scraping torrent data from M-Team torrent sites and storing it in a local database for fast searching.
-It supports various search modes including fixed-string matching, SQLite FTS5 matching, and regular expression matching.
+It supports various search modes including SQLite FTS5 matching and regular expression searching.

 ### Features
 - **Automatic Scraping**: Scrape torrent data across a range of pages as specified.